Covered on this page:

 - Where can I find further information?

 The main languages taught in schools are French, German and Spanish.
 Others include Italian, Russian, Mandarin, Japanese, Urdu and Bengali.
-Trainee MFL teachers are highly valued and receive additional financial support during their training.
-If you want to teach MFL, there is a training route to suit you.
+Trainee languages teachers are highly valued and receive additional financial support during their training.
+If you want to teach languages, there is a training route to suit you.

 What qualifications will I need?